hluk/CopyQ/docs/writing-commands-and-adding-functionality.rst

 =========================================

-CopyQ allows you to extend its functionality through commands in following ways.
+CopyQ allows you to extend its functionality through commands in following ways:

-1. Add custom commands to context menu for selected items in history.
+- Add custom commands to context menu for selected items in history.
-2. Run custom commands automatically when clipboard changes.
+- Run custom commands automatically when clipboard changes.
-3. Assign global/system-wide shortcuts to custom commands.
+- Assign global/system-wide shortcuts to custom commands.

-Here are some examples what can be achieved by using commands.
+Here are some examples what can be achieved by using commands:

 -  Automatically store web links or other types of clipboard content in special tabs to keep the history clean.